 Abstract

 Human selection during crop domestication leads to shifts in numerous traits, including disease resistance.
 Studies of qualitative resistance to specialist pathogens typically find decreased resistance in domesticated crops in comparison to their wild relatives.
 However, less is known about how crop domestication affects quantitative interactions with generalist pathogens.
 To study how crop domestication impacts plant resistance to generalist pathogens, and correspondingly how this interacts with the pathogen’s genetics, we utilized a genetically diverse population of the generalist pathogen Botrytis cinerea to infect a collection of wild and domesticated tomato accessions.
 We quantified variation in lesion size of 97 B. cinerea genotypes (isolates) on 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium genotypes.
 This showed that lesion size is significantly controlled by plant domestication, plant genetic variation within the domestication groups, and the pathogen’s genotype.
-Overall, resistance was slightly elevated in the wild germplasm in comparison to the domesticated tomato, but interestingly there was no evidence of a bottleneck, as the wild and domesticated tomatoes had a similar range of resistance.
-To test which genes in the pathogen were sensitive to genetic variation between wild and domesticated tomato, we conducted a genome-wide association (GWA) study in B. cinerea.
-This identified a polygenic collection of genes where alleles controlled differential virulence on distinct tomato accessions, suggesting that breeding against this pathogen would need to utilize a diversity of isolates to capture all possible mechanisms.
-Critically, we were able to identify a discrete subset of B. cinerea genes where the allelic variation was linked to altered virulence against the wild versus domesticated tomato accessions.
+Overall, resistance was slightly elevated in the wild in comparison to domesticated accessions, but interestingly there was no evidence of domestication bottleneck in the phenotypic resistance to B. cinerea.
+We conducted a genome-wide association (GWA) study in B. cinerea and identified a polygenic collection of genes where alleles controlled differential virulence on distinct tomato accessions.
+This suggests that breeding against this pathogen would need to utilize a diversity of isolates to capture all possible mechanisms.
+Critically, we identified a discrete subset of B. cinerea genes where the allelic variation was linked to altered virulence against the wild versus domesticated tomato accessions.
 This indicates that this generalist pathogen already has the necessary allelic variation in place to handle the introgression of wild resistance mechanisms into the domesticated crop.
 Future studies are needed to assess how these observations may extend to other domesticated crops and other generalist pathogens.

 Introduction